nuochenpku/Harry-Potter-Dialogue-Dataset/README.md

 Also, we can free to change our dataset into other formats, such as ***Personal-Dialogue Format***.
 Notice that, sometimes "Relations With Harry" could be none if the dialogue speakers not in the annotated 113 important characters.

+### All_Data Download

+Morever, we provide another [executable file](https://drive.google.com/file/d/1y5DGM4P-JZQ-Itqph9k5Fgrn8lZjrSrv/view?usp=share_link) (.exe) to download:

+- All json-format files for training/evaluating.
+- All annotated attributes and relations of 113 important characters stored in excel-format files.
+- Raw novel corpus in Chinese and English.
+You can utilize them to pre-train your dialogue or text generative models (like GPT-2 in the paper), as well as post-train dialogue retrieval models.